uparlayan/Graphics32_RBC/README.md

 # Graphics32_RBC
-> Graphics Extension on Graphics 32 Library for Delphi and Lazarus
+> Graphics Extension that extend of Graphics32 Library for Delphi and Lazarus by Uğur PARLAYAN.

 # Türkçe (Turkish)